 Attached vs. Liven: Which App Is Better for Fixing Anxious, Disorganized or Avoidant Attachment?

 If you're navigating insecure attachment, choosing the right support tool will change your journey.
-Two apps in this space are Attached, designed specifically for attachment healing, and Liven, a broader self-discovery platform.
+Attached is designed specifically for attachment healing, or Liven, a broader self-discovery platform.
 Here's a full comparison to help you decide which fits best with your needs.

 What is insecure attachment?